 1. Research Turnkey Provider Reputation

 - Get recommendations from other investors: The best way to gauge whether a turnkey provider is legitimate is to hear from real people.
-Ask other investors or join a reputable real estate investment club, such as RealWealth.
+Ask other investors or join a reputable real estate investment company, such as RealWealth.

 - Read online reviews and ratings: Check out the turnkey real estate company’s reviews and testimonials online.